hamzahraihan/hamzahraihan/README.md

 # Hello there 👋
 You can call me Hamzah.
-I work with React Ecosystem, and currently learning typescript. i mainly doing frontend and sometimes backend.
+I work with React Ecosystem, and currently learning flutter. i mainly doing frontend and sometimes backend.
 I love programming multiple different things in my free time, from websites to mobile apps.

 ## 🌐 Socials: